FORTH-ModelBasedTracker/PyOpenPose/README.md

 make
 ```

-Set your PYTHONPATH to point to the folder containing PyOpenPose.so
+Add the folder containing PyOpenPose.so to your PYTHONPATH.

 ### Testing